SCHOLARSHIPs

 If I Receive a Scholarship, What’s Expected of Me?

 Most of the Saint Paul College scholarships are made possible by donations from kind and thoughtful individuals.
-If you receive a scholarship from Saint Paul College, we ask you to write a thank you letter/note to the donor.
-Instructions will be provided on how to do this online.
-You will also be invited to attend a scholarship reception on campus where donors enjoy the chance to meet you briefly.
-We strongly recommend that you make arrangements to attend these receptions which typically last one hour.
-You will receive details after your award about the reception.
+If you receive a scholarship from Saint Paul College, we ask you to write a thank you letter to the donor.
+This is part of the acceptance process and is completed within the scholarship system.
+You will also be invited to attend a fall scholarship reception on campus where donors enjoy the chance to meet you briefly.
+We recommend that you attend this reception, which typically lasts one hour.
+You will receive details of this event after your award.

 Saint Paul College Scholarships